-Ireland company secretarial service
+Ireland company secretarial service in 2021

 In accordance with the Irish Companies Act 2014, all local companies must appoint 1 secretary, who will fulfil certain legal compliances on the company’s behalf with the Irish Registrar.
 Healy Consultants Group PLC is an experienced company secretarial services provider and will be pleased to assist all Clients fulfil this statutory obligation.
 For more information about our services, please refer to the points below:

 - As the company secretary, Healy Consultants Group PLC will assist with i) adding or removing directors/shareholders and ii) modifying the existing shareholding by issuing new shares or effecting share transfer;

 - Our Irish company secretarial team will i) prepare the documents for director & shareholder signature and ii) file/courier the forms with/to the Registrar.
 For instance, to change the company director, we will i) modify the director details on the Registrar website and ii) thereafter, courier the signed Form B10;

 - Please note the share transfer can only be completed when filing the annual return with the Registrar.